winsw/winsw/DEVELOPER.md

 ### Build Environment

-* IDE: [Visual Studio Community 2013](http://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx) (free for open-source projects)
+* IDE: [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/) (free for open-source projects)
-* `winsw_key.snk` should be available in the project's root in order to build the executable
+* *winsw_key.snk* should be available in the project's root in order to build the executable
- * You can generate the certificate in "Project Settings/Signing"
+* You can generate the certificate by running *generate-key.ps1*
- * The certificate is in <code>.gitignore</code> list.
+* The certificate is in *.gitignore* list.
 Please do not add it to the repository

 ### Testing